Lexicon

 via Philip Pettit

 Pettit's reformulation of republican liberty: freedom is not merely non-interference but the absence of capacity for arbitrary interference.
 The distinction matters: you may go unmolested yet remain dominated if another holds unchallengeable power over you.
-It extends to systems—domination without a dominator—where interference is real but no human will directs it.
-The right to verify follows as structural necessity.
+It extends to systems — domination without a dominator — where interference is real but no human will directs it.
+The right to verify follows as constitutional necessity.

 The Notary's Seal